microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 The application allows users to perform the following operations as transactions:

 -   Add a new element in each array
--   Remove a single existing element from each array
+-   Remove a single existing element from each array.

 There's no way for the adding of elements to violate the invariant that the lengths of the two arrays ought to remain the same.
 It's possible however for the removal of existing elements to violate this invariant: